Landing Page Optimization: Contra.com

 🌄 Visuals with intention

 Branding is nice, yet some visuals are confusing to a new visitor.
-"Waka Coffee Branding" created confusion for me as I was unable to relate it to a new version of resume.
-I'd use the UI of the profile page to show how each person has their own creative way to showcase skills.
+"Waka Coffee Branding" created confusion for me as I was unable to relate it to a new version of my resume.
+I'd use the UI of the profile page to show how each person has their own creative way of showcasing skills.

 At this point, visitors understand Contra is about finding work opportunities, so having a profile to showcase makes sense.